It’s perfect for party season.

 But, with NYE upon us and a myriad of social functions to attend, there’s no time like the present to try it at home.
 Here, makeup artist Isabelle De Vries tells us how…

 Now, the fun part.
 Firstly, find a formula that isn’t sticky, explains De Vries, as any stickiness will only increase when you are opening and closing your eyes.
 The good news is you probably already have something you can use as the gloss already sitting in your makeup bag—De Vries recommends Egyptian Magic Cream All Purpose Skin Cream, or even good old Vaseline.
-“For a dewy looking lid, I like to use my finger and pat it over the entire lid, or for a super wet look, apply it with a small flat concealer brush in a thick layer,” says De Vries, which will also help to give a more precise finish.
+“For a dewy looking lid, I like to use my finger and pat it over the entire lid, or for a super wet look, apply it with a small flat concealer brush in a thick layer,” she says, which will also help to give a more precise finish.
 “I also recommend leaving a small gap between the gloss and the upper lash line to prevent it from running down [into your lashes],” she adds.

 Of course, the rest of your makeup needs to fall in line.
 Steer clear of overly luminous skin—all that glow and gloss might lead you into disco ball territory—and instead, opt for a satin finish to your foundation.
 “I’m not a fan of overly matte skin, and this way you’ll see a beautiful contrast between the glossy eye and fresh skin,” says De Vries.